Oxsomi/core3/docs/graphics_api.md

 - readonly format: Current format of the swapchain.
 - readonly versionId: The version id changes everytime a change is applied.
 This could be resizes or format changes.
 - readonly presentMode: What present mode is currently used (see Swapchain/Present mode).
+- readonly usage: What the swapchain is allowed to be used for.

 ### Functions